ucsb-cs148-w24/project-pj01-universityclothing/README.md

 Buyers: <br/>
 Buyers are able to log in using school credentials, and can browse through the marketplace to see the listings. <br/>
-Buyers are also able to search in the marketplace for the item they are looking for, and send messages to the seller if needed. <br/>
+Buyers are able to search in the marketplace for the item they are looking for, and send messages to the seller if needed. <br/>
+Buyers are able to save items they are interested in, so they do not need to search for the items again.  <br/>
+Buyers are able to change their profile information and easily log out. <br/>

 Sellers: <br/>
-Sellers are able to log in using school credentials, and can create listing to the marketplace for the items they are selling. <br/>
+Sellers are able to log in using school credentials, and can upload a post about the items they are selling. <br/>
-Should also be able to contact potential buyers through the app. <br/>
+Sellers are able to contact with potential customers in the chat room. <br/>
+Sellers are able to check what they are posted in myListings screen, and edit the item information, or they could delete the item from the marketplace. <br/>
+Sellers are able to change their profile information and easily log out. <br/>

 ## Deployment